tiryakiv/Mass-segmentation/README.md

 Deep learning model code names start with "model" and followed by the model name.
 The references for models are given in the top line as a comment.
 Deep learning model code names include the date of experiment and followed by version number.
 Version number is required to distinguish between models.
 Batch size is two due to the memory limit and to establish fairness for comparing models' performance.

-Mass segmentation test results of all 60 mammograms and the individual Dice's similarity coefficient calculations are given in display_test_mass_seg_predictions.ipynb
+Mass segmentation test results of all 60 mammograms in terms of Dice's similarity coefficient calculations are given in: test_mass_seg_predictions_16dec22.ipynb

 ## Training, validation, and testing folder hierarchy for mass segmentation five-fold cross-validation:
 ```bash